 B-cell lymphoma or B-cell, excuse me.

-In that particular B-cell, I will
+In that particular B-cell,

-show you patterns, morphologically,
+I will show you patterns, morphologically,

 of Reed-Sternberg cell.

-In pathology, we call this owl eyes.
+we call this owl eyes.

 And when the time is right, I’ll walk you